-If businesses don’t comply with these requirements can have serious consequences, involving sanctions like fines, imprisonment, and disqualification.
+If businesses don’t comply with these requirements, they can have serious consequences involving sanctions like fines, imprisonment, and disqualification.

 Role of Marketing & Safety Campaigns

-Whether consciously or subconsciously, we are all influenced to a certain degree by the advertising, marketing and information that surrounds us.
+Whether consciously or subconsciously, we are all influenced to a certain degree by the advertising, marketing, and information that surrounds us.
 A safety campaign is a structured course of action to achieve a specific goal.
 Campaigning works across a range of media to raise awareness of a particular issue and ultimately shape the behaviour of the intended audience.
-Safety campaigns are an effective way of sharing a message with a workforce; providing succinct information that can inspire employees, educating them on safe practices and essentially motivating them to ensure the health, safety, and welfare for themselves as well as others.
+Safety campaigns are an effective way of sharing a message with a workforce; providing succinct information that can inspire employees, educating them on safe practices, and essentially motivating them to ensure the health, safety, and welfare of themselves as well as others.